HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 ### Future analysis opportunities

 One of the methodology limitations is that only the homepage is tested.
-On an ecommerce site, there will likely be some technologies that are not detectable site-wide, e.g. payments and shipping providers will likely only be visible during the checkout process.
+On an ecommerce site, there will likely be some technologies that are not detectable site-wide, e.g., payments and shipping providers will likely only be visible during the checkout process.
 This is likely to be impractical to achieve given the necessary steps to get to this stage of the checkout process.

 Evaluating only the homepage also affects our ability to analyze site performance.
 Arguably the product listing and product detail pages are more important to optimize for speed.
 Fetching more than one page per site <a hreflang="en" href="https://github.com/HTTPArchive/httparchive.org/issues/400">is being investigated</a> and may be available for future editions of the Web Almanac.

 Wappalyzer tracks over 2,700 popular web technologies which already provides us with incredible analysis opportunities.
 However, there is a very long tail of technologies, particularly in ecommerce.
-At the current time, it's not practical to review categories of technologies within ecommerce, e.g. top personalization tools, top review apps, or top abandoned cart as there isn't enough coverage.
+At the current time, it's not practical to review categories of technologies within ecommerce, e.g., top personalization tools, top review apps, or top abandoned cart as there isn't enough coverage.
 This is partly due to the number of technologies that can be detected and partly due to only requesting a single page per site.

 As further technologies get supported by Wappalyzer, we may reach a point where further analysis can be done that looks to see if there's any correlation between technology usage, performance, and the CrUX rank of a website.